Why I am Voting Conservative and Grant Shapps, Not Reform UK

 Be in no doubt that Starmer is cut from the same cloth – he has not had his hands on the levers of national power yet but under his leadership, reactions to serious wrongdoing in the Labour Party have been similar (archive).
 The Forde Inquiry report into allegations of racism, sexism and bullying (archive) in the Labour Party was delayed and ultimately those who had engaged in serious wrongdoing were quietly re-admitted to the Party (archive).
 After speech control, Labour stands for higher immigration, wokeness, and all that entails.
 If Labour had been in power the Cass Report (archive) would not have happened.
 They claim that they have now accepted it (archive), in part due to a powerful feminist lobby in the Labour Party.
 It is to be hoped that the Conservatives have forced their hands permanently on this.

 What awful people Labour are!
 A good example is set out in my article, Ellie Reeves MP and the Corpses of Children, an article about Ms Reeves’ refusal to join cross party attempts to oppose a web-site, Kiwi Farms, that targets children as well as her sinister political affiliations.
 The article was also notable for Ms Reeves’ attempts to suppress it.
 Deeply sinisterly, that included a failed attempt to get me a police harassment warning.
 It is to be assumed that barrister Reeves, apparently enraged, would have sued if she could.
 It is to be inferred that she could not, for two reasons.
 Firstly it is true.
 Secondly, I am legally qualified with an LL.M LPC (Commendation) and bitterly, deeply, experienced at defending myself in libel litigation.
-The humiliating defeat of My Media World Limited’s claim against me is a good example.
-My opponents had top-tier lawyers.
-They discontinued, paying my costs.

 As a Labour Student in 1997-2001 I met many members of the current Labour front bench.
 They come from a culture steeped in corruption and amorality.
 It was what Labour Students actively taught and promoted until it was abolished in 2019 (archive) (a new version of the organisation was later created).
 One of the great shocks and joys to me when I changed parties is that Labour’s culture of hate, corruption and lies is not normal.
 A short time after crossing the divide, I once saw someone got told off for a somewhat off-colour suggestion, made in private, because it was … reprehensible.
 Bad things are bad, y’all – it seems trite but it was never something I heard in Labour.